By using this site, you agree to the Privacy Policy and Terms of Use.

 • Each gastrointestinal segment specializes in absorbing specific nutrient categories through distinct biochemical mechanisms

-• The jejunum handles 85% of major nutrient absorption despite representing only 40% of small intestine length
+• The jejunum handles the majority of nutrient absorption despite representing only 40% of small intestine length

 • Mineral absorption occurs primarily in the duodenum, requiring alkaline pH and bile acid presence